vikejs/vike-node/packages/vike-server/README.md

 ### Supported servers

-`vike-node` includes middlewares for all commonly used server frameworks.
+`vike-server` includes middlewares for all commonly used server frameworks.

 - [Express](#express)
 - [Fastify](#fastify)